zvada/technology/docs/policy/comanage-instructions-user.md

 1. Click "BEGIN".

 1. Enter your name and email address in the form fields;
-    they might already be filled in from what your institution provided.
+    defaults might be filled in from what your institution provided, but you are permitted to change them.

 1. Click "SUBMIT".